 We have seen that it is possible to create a layout from scratch.
 I have good news!
 You can also download a pre-designed layout, also called “premade layout”.

-- You will find 3 tabs, the first is the Pages tab.
+- You will find three tabs, and the first is the Pages tab.
 It allows you to import a ready-made layout with one click.
-Don’t rejoice too quickly: few layouts are free.
-And of course, the prettiest is only available in the pro version.
+Don’t rejoice too quickly: few formats are accessible.
+And, of course, the prettiest is only available in the pro version.

 - The Blocks tab allows you to download pre-configured widgets (modules).

 - The My model’s tab will allow you to download models that you have previously saved in your library.